tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 which produced the GWAS summary statistics.
 The genotype test and validation data could be used, e.g. data here `pop_EUR/genotypes/`.
-If these data are small, less than 500 samples, or are not representative of the GWAS population we provide 1000 Genomes (1000G) data to estimate LD.
+If these data are small, less than 500 samples, or are not representative of the GWAS population, we provide 1000 Genomes (1000G) data to estimate LD.
 Suitable 1000G data for this analysis is in the 1000G_sample folder for the small subset of SNPs used in these examples.
 The `.config` files point to the folder with reference LD data by the `LD_PATH` argument in the config file.
 LD reference data is available for the five 1000G *super population* (abbreviations required to use in brackets): East Asian (EAS), South Asian (SAS), European (Eur), African (AFR) and American (AMR).